False Positives Raised by Quantum Readout Error Mitigation: Discussion

-\textit{Conclusions} --- In this work, we first point out that the conventional QREM method will introduce an exponential error on operator measurement.
-This overestimation will cause significant deviation on many kind of experiments including entangling state characterization, quantum algorithm application, etc. We emphasize that this is important because it will cover up the gate operation errors and give out fake positive conclusions.
-Then, we take some of the widely used quantum chemistry algorithms as examples to demonstrate that this effect also cause large deviation on real applications of quantum computation.
-Since full-scale quantum error correction is not feasible to implement, for future application, we suggest that when the system scale keeps increasing, more precise qubit reset techniques needs to be developed.
-Meanwhile, for near-term applications, the self-consistent characterization and mitigation method would be a possible solution\cite{edward2025disambiguating}.
+In work, we point out that the conventional QREM method introduces a systematic error on operator measurement, which causes significant deviation on many kinds of experiments including entangling state characterizations, quantum algorithm applications, etc. As we mentioned and proved, this deviation happens because of the initialization errors are propagated by the entangling gates in the quantum circuit.
+Therefore, any of the QREM methods which do not containing entangling gates properly during the calibration process can not get rid of this deviation.
+Then, we have proved that for all stabilizer states, the fidelity would be overestimated.
+Several entangling states are used to show that the deviation grows exponentially with the system size.
+We emphasize that this is important because the QREM-induced error might cover up the gate operation errors and give out false positive conclusions.
+The extent of overestimation is determined by the neglected or unreported initialization error rate.
+Moreover, the preparation of large-scale entangling states is widely used for performance benchmarking on quantum computing system.
+However, here we proved that higher fidelity results is not only achieved by more accurate control of the system, but also can benefit from larger initialization error.
+Thus, we suggest that the careful bounding of the initialization error is necessary.
+Otherwise, this serious overestimation of fidelity will cause wrong judgment on performance benchmarking and hinder the development of quantum computing.
+We also take some of the widely used quantum chemistry algorithms as examples to demonstrate that this effect also cause large deviation on real applications of quantum computation.
+These applications indicate that the deviation of expectation value measurement also happens on non-Clifford circuits.
+To implement full-scale quantum error correction remains to be an challenging task in a short term because of many difficulties.
+For example, to prepare a 100-logical-qubit entangling state, tens of thousand physical qubits are required to suppressed the initialization error down to the safety bound we derived above.
+Therefore, we suggest that when the system scale keeps increasing, more precise qubit reset techniques needs to be developed \cite{murch2012cavity,jader2025drift}.
+Otherwise the quantum advantage based on operator expectation value measurement needs to be re-evaluated \cite{lanes2025framework}.
+Meanwhile, for near-term applications, the self-consistent characterization and mitigation methods would be a possible solution \cite{edward2025disambiguating}.